Updated February 2022

 How do you get coverage from Original Medicare Part B ?

-The criteria for getting coverage from Original Medicare Part B for Durable Medical Equipment for “use in the home” –
+The criteria for an individual to get coverage from Original Medicare Part B for Durable Medical Equipment for “use in the home” is –

 - you must be enrolled in Original Medicare Part B program

 - you will have to have a prescription signed by your Medicare-enrolled doctor certifying the equipment is a “medically necessary”